Staying Safe at Work

 - Wear appropriate clothing – Wear clothing that is both appropriate for the job and comfortable for you.
 Not considering comfort can strain specific parts of your body, such as your neck, hips, and legs.

-If you have been injured while on the job, the website of Scudder & Hedrick, PLLC has named another option, and it is called workers’ compensation.
+If you have been injured while on the job, workers’ compensation may be a viable option.
 It is like an insurance policy specifically designed to protect employees from financial hardships that can result from workplace accidents and injuries.

 But as said earlier, staying safe in the workplace is still the best among the options.